veracity/Veracity-Identity-and-Services-Api/README.md

 the "This" view-point is the service/application's point ov view.
 The application has users (persons and or organizations), a set of capabillities and are able to send notifications etc.

 ##### Directory (formerly Discover)
-This is a common viewpoint allowing your app to look up different masterdata and resources with in myDNVGL.
+This is a common viewpoint allowing your app to look up different masterdata and resources with in Veracity.
 The main categories are: Services, Users and companies.

 ##### Options